RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 // You can auto-initialize a variable by assigning to it from the struct's built-in *constructor* function: initializedInstrumentData = MyData("Loud Instrument", 1, {});
 ```
 NOTE: The struct constructor is a new feature as of version 5.4.0.
-Currently, you must provide arguments for all members in the struct - there are no default values.
+The arguments to the constructor are the initial values for all members in the struct, in order that they are declared.
+If there are fewer arguments than members, the remaining members will be set to 0 or NULL.

 If you chose the first option, you can assign to the struct variable's members using the "dot" syntax: